 Berries are rich in essential vitamins and minerals and are low in sugar.
 They are rich in phenols, anthocyanins, and flavonoids that help in boosting immunity.
 They reduce inflammation, an important factor that contributes to susceptibility to diabetes.
 They are also anti-cancer.

-Pumpkin, butternut squash, and other varieties are one of the best vegetables for people with diabetes.
+Pumpkin, butternut squash, and other varieties are some of the best vegetables for people with diabetes.
 They are rich sources of fiber and essential nutrients like beta-carotene- which the body converts to vitamin A that contributes to healthy vision and skin, vitamin C- which boosts immunity and manganese.

 Don’t skimp on the milk and cheese just because you have diabetes.
 Both are nutritionally rich food while being low in carbohydrate content.